ytporquesera-sketch/videofab-info/privacy.md

 ## 10. Contact

-For any question about this policy: TU_EMAIL
+For any question about this policy: ytporquesera@gmail.com